chanchalalam/Complete-Machine-Learning-Data-Science-Program/README.md

 # Complete-Machine-Learning-Data-Science-Program
-Complete Machine Learning &amp; Data Science Program BY GeekforGeeks
+##Complete Machine Learning &amp; Data Science Program BY GeekforGeeks

-What you will learn
+What You Will Learn

-Data Analysis with Python
+1.Data Analysis with Python

-Working with different types of Dataset
+2.Working with different types of Dataset

-DIY Datasets with Web Scraping
+3.DIY Datasets with Web Scraping

-Dashboards with Tableau
+4.Dashboards with Tableau

-Building ML Models from Scratch
+5.Building ML Models from Scratch

-NLP with NLTK
+6.NLP with NLTK

-Neural Networks with Tensorflow
+7.Neural Networks with Tensorflow

-Working with Images with OpenCV
+8.Working with Images with OpenCV

-Capstone Projects with Industry Experts
+9.Capstone Projects with Industry Experts